 There is no cause for concern if the student appears to be reciting the text from memory as mimicking will still develop the required skills.

-Joint Teaching: Here the tutor reads a couple of sentences along with the student.
+Joint Reading: Here the tutor reads a couple of sentences along with the student.
 The tutor could either inform the student that s/he will be doing this or s/he could jump in whenever the need to do so arises.

 Students appreciate these approaches as the built-in assistance promotes success.
 In addition, the environment produced by these techniques tend to be stress-free – another factor which encourages learning.